 Is It Legal to Drive a Jeep Without Doors in the U.S.?

-It’s legal to drive a Jeep on the road without the doors attached if your vehicle remains compliant with laws requiring that vehicles have enough mirrors to see behind the vehicle.
+It’s legal to drive a Jeep on the road without the doors attached in most states as long as your vehicle remains compliant with laws requiring that vehicles have enough mirrors to see behind the vehicle.
 All states require a certain number of mirrors to allow the driver to see behind the vehicle.
 Because the side-view mirrors are attached to the doors, you need to find another way to attach a mirror to your Jeep to follow the law and stay safe.

 - New Mexico

 - North Carolina

 - North Dakota

 - New Hampshire